yanun0323/DevStat/README.md

 # DevStat

-DevStat is a simple menubar tool to translate time format for MacOS.
+DevStat is a simple MacOS menubar tool to transform time format.

 ## Screenshot